What is a Business Improvement District (BID)?

-BIDs can run for a maximum of five years and during this time they must be able to show that they are directly benefitting the businesses that fund it.
+The BID lasts for a maximum of five years and must be able to demonstrate how it benefits the businesses that have funded it.

-BIDs can deliver any projects or services that are agreed by local businesses, participating in the scheme, which go over and above anything that is already provided through business rates and by the local authority.
+It’s up to you.
+BIDs can deliver any projects or services that are agreed by the businesses in the BID area and that are over and above anything that the Public Sector provides through your business rates.

 Facts about BIDs